 EDUCATION IS LIFE!

-Jane Firth has been connected with Riverhead for a numbers of years in her capacity as the KCC Numeracy and Literacy teacher for Parent Courses, which have been very informative for our Parents who wish to know more about how their children are taught these subjects in school.
-She also has a strong connection with a charity in Tanzania which she visits regularly, to support children in schools in the Kilimanjaro region.
-As a school we often send donated books and resources to the charity and if you would like to find out more please visit www.kiliproject.org or click on the link below for their latest Newsletter.
+Jane Firth, who used to rung our KCC numeracy and literacy parent courses has a strong connection with a charity in Tanzania which she visits regularly, to support children in schools in the Kilimanjaro region.
+As a school we have sent donated books and resources to the charity and if you would like to find out more please visit www.kiliproject.org or click on the link below for their latest Newsletter.

 FURNITURE APPEAL FOR GHANA

-Last year we donated some of our classroom furniture to a new secondary school in Ghana.
-For the past five years the Ghana Education Project has been building a new secondary school for girls in a deprived area of Northern Ghana, offering free education to over 300 Ghanaian girls.
+We donated some of our classroom furniture to a new secondary school in Ghana.
+The Ghana Education Project have been building a new secondary school for girls in a deprived area of Northern Ghana, offering free education to over 300 Ghanaian girls.
 We were fortunate to be able to donate some of our overhead projectors, which we no longer use, for IT purposes.

 Please visit www.ghanaeducationproject.org.uk for more information about the charity.